seoulai/seoulai.github.io/_projects/2018-12-15-10X_ML_Developer.md

   Not sure yet.

 ## When?

 Negotiable but I would suggest that we meet

-  - every two weeks on Tuesday evening at 8 PM
+* every two weeks on Tuesday evening at 8 PM
-  - starting from January 8, 2019
+* starting from January 8, 2019

+## Where?
+  Hyperconnect 14th floor or somewhere in Gangnam

+## Prerequisite

-    - You should read following chapters (198 pages) from **Dive into Deep Learning** book:
+* You should read following chapters (198 pages) from **Dive into Deep Learning** book:
   1. Introduction
   2. A taste of Deep Learning
   3. Deep Learning Basics

-    - It is not necessary to read about MXNet, but you should be able to to implement the same solutions in any other framework or language.
+* It is not necessary to read about MXNet, but you should be able to to implement the same solutions in any other framework or language.
-    - If you don't finish reading all suggested content, it is okay, but ...
+* If you don't finish reading all suggested content, it is okay, but ...
-    - The meeting will be in a form of group discussion.
+* The meeting will be in a form of group discussion.
-    - If you don't understand some part, others will try to explain it to you, but always to try understand first before asking.
+* If you don't understand some part, others will try to explain it to you, but always to try understand first before asking.

-## Where?
-  Hyperconnect 14th floor or somewhere in Gangnam

 ## Foreigner friendly?
   Yes, English is be the main language of group, but you can communicate in any language.